 According to WWD, Lagerfeld said of the concept, “Coco Chanel never came to China, so they imagine the trip she never made, a fantasy of her coming to Shanghai in the Thirties and Forties and during the Cultural Revolution.”
 He is so keen to continually stress the complete lack of basis in reality that the film ends with male model Baptiste Giabiconi made up as Emperor of Imperial China uttering the immortally profound line, “Historical details are not important, because all this is just a dream.”

 This bizarre resurrection of ‘yellowface’ practices sees long-time Lagerfeld collaborator Amanda Harlech play not only Wallis Simpson but also the last Empress Dowager of Imperial China, while Freja Beha and Baptiste Giabiconi play Mao-era comrades in utilitarian suits and Japanese model Tao Okamoto plays Anna May Wong.
 When questioned on these anachronistic methods, Lagerfeld claimed he was referencing old films, saying “it is an homage to Europeans trying to look Chinese.”
-Admittedly the spirit gum is replaced by tres chic eyeliner, but does this really make it an acceptable practice even in the fantasy realm of fashion imagery?
-Does it make it any better that (German) Marlene Dietrich is played by (American) Heidi Mount, or that the young (French) Coco Chanel is played by (Lithuanian) Edita Vilkeviciute?
+Admittedly the spirit gum is replaced by eyeliner, but that does not make it an acceptable practice even in the fantasy realm of fashion imagery.

 And what of Anna May Wong?
-After hosting a few TV shows in the 50’s’ she died a somewhat untimely death in 1961 at the age of 56.
+After hosting a few TV shows in the 50’s she died an untimely death in 1961 at the age of 56.
 Yet she left behind a rich stylistic legacy that fuses East and West and is readily plundered by fashion designers and image makers today, fuelled also by the economic dominance and vast history of China.

 If you are still not sated, we advise you to visit the Glamour of the Gods exhibition at the National Portrait Gallery where an ethereal image of Anna by Eugene Robert Richee from 1924 is on display.